Characters: Blaz Blue Calamity Trigger 1

 - Blond Guys Are Evil: He may not be an antagonist, but he certainly fits this trope in his less lucid moments.
 By Continuum Shift, he's mellowed out considerably, subverting this trope.

-- Brainwashed / Grand Theft Me: It's revealed that Terumi is the one who possessed him to burn down the church and cut Ragna's arm off.
+- Brainwashed/Grand Theft Me: It's revealed that Terumi is the one who possessed him when he burned down the church and cut Ragna's arm off.

 - But for Me, It Was Tuesday: His reaction to Bang's one-sided vendetta.